rahul4567/node_learning/homework.md

 - create GET/prfile and check if you get the cookie back
 - In login api create jwt token wilt email id
 - read the cookie inside your profile API and find the logged in user
+- create user auth middleware
+- add user auth middleware in profile api and a send new connection request
+- set expire on token and cookie